TheHermes/virtual-board-frontend/README.md

 # virtual-board-frontend
 Frontend for a virtualboard/pastebin app.
+Vanilla js used for everything.